guynich/silero-vad/README.md

 The second audio file `harvard_sentences.wav` has speech content (blue solid line).
 It is a recording of male speech with little background noise.

-The Silero VAD model detects the speech correctly and zero priming has no observable impact on speech detection.
+The Silero VAD model detects the speech correctly and zero priming of the model has no significant impact on speech detection.

 <img src="images/harvard_sentences.png" alt="Sound detection for harvard_sentences.wav"/>